jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - [MediaWiki, which runs Wikipedia, is here](https://github.com/wikimedia/mediawiki)
 - [Shopify, Twitch, Airbnb, Basecamp all use this code](https://github.com/rails/rails)

-With these websites, you can even see which individual person contributed what code, idea, or bug report to the project.
+These internet websites let anyone see which individual contributed to what code, idea, or bug report.
 This is why mass-collaboration requires less management.
 Modern software makes accountability so much easier.

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems.
-Mainly it's people can be too rude, with no central ownership projects can quickly die off, and [it's also easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.
+Mainly it's people can be rude, with no central ownership projects can quickly die off, and [it's also easy too free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 Big Business and Big Government both helped create the digital technology, and they're not going anywhere.